INSO-World/Trinocular/src/registry/ReadMe.md

 #### Response Codes

 * 404: Visualization group not found
+* 502: Broadcasting failed to at least one service instance (Service did not respond or responded with not-ok status code)
 * 200: Message broadcasted

+---

-### `POST` /service/:name/notify/:subscriber/broadcast/*
+### `POST` /service/:serviceName/notify/:subscriber/broadcast/*

 Adds a subscriber to a visualization group.
 This subscriber is notified if new visualizations services are added.
+Duplicated subscribers are ignored.

-Path parameters:
+#### Path parameters

-- `name` Name of the service
+- `serviceName` Name of the service
+- `subscriber` Name of service to notify when events occur
 - `*` Path to broadcast

 #### JSON Body: